michaelyatco/choredoor/ChoreDoorMaster.md

 Task: Now that you have the `startButton` variable, let's expand the `gameOver()` function.

-Add `str` as its argument and write an `if` statement where the condition checks if `str` is equivalent to `'win'`.
+Add `str` (an abbreviation for string) as its argument and write an `if` statement where the condition checks if `str` is equivalent to `'win'`.
 If this condition equates to true, then the `innerHTML` of the `startButton` will change to 'You win!
 Play again?'.

 Hint:
 ```js